maeklong/maeklong.github.io/Juniper/JNCDA.md

 + reliability
 + **Feedback : Performance and reliability are two primary characteristics of the core tier in a network design.**

+### High-level design
++ business costs of not going forward
++ impact to the business from an operations perspective
++ cost of the proposed solution
++ **Feedback : Three important areas to define are business costs of not going forward, impact to the business from an operations perspective, and the cost of the proposed solution.**

+### route summarization
++ to benefit from a hierarchical IP addressing plan
++ to reduce routing overhead
++ **Feedback : Route summarization provides a hierarchical IP addressing plan and reduces the coexistence of BGP with IGPs.**

 ### highly resilient network
 + Virtual Chassis for EX devices.
 + Redundant power supplies for network devices.